r0back55/bash-scripting-logs/README.md

 - **Permission denied**: Run with `sudo` if accessing system logs.
 - **Empty report**: Verify grep patterns match your log format (case-sensitive by default).

-## Contributing

-Contributions welcome!
-Fork the repo, create a feature branch, and submit a pull request.
-For major changes, please open an issue first.

-1. Fork the project.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a pull request.

-## License

-Distributed under the MIT License.
-See [LICENSE](LICENSE) for more information.

 ## Acknowledgments

 - Built as a basic Bash scripting exercise.